armbian/documentation/docs/contribute/maintainer-guidelines.md

-For <strong>high priority</strong> items you can create a Jira ticket so that when developers are able, they can process it.
-If you are going to create a Jira ticket, please be sure to collect as much information about the issue as possible first.
-If more information will be needed to process the issue, you should reply to the user asking for that additional information and make sure it is included in the ticket.
+For <strong>high priority</strong> items you can open a GitHub issue so that when developers are able, they can process it.
+If you are going to open a GitHub issue, please be sure to collect as much information about the issue as possible first.
+If more information will be needed to process the issue, you should reply to the user asking for that additional information and make sure it is included in the issue.
 Issues like these should be considered a higher priority:
 <ul>
     <li>Image does not boot<br></li>
     <li>Image is corrupt<br></li>